reubenjds/AWS-Certified-Cloud-Practitioner-Notes/topics/security_and_compliance.md

 - Tries to allow or deny traffic based on protocol and source IPs
 - Operates at the subnet level

+### Public Subnet

+- Resources gained from the internet.

+## Private Subnet

+- Resources that are not publicly accessible from the world.
 ### Web Application Firewall (WAF)

 - Protects web applications from common web attacks like SQL injection.